 When I returned stateside, we set a date and climbed.
 It was as easy as it sounds—no back and forth or fear of the other person bailing.
 It was refreshing to have met a climbing partner who knew how to make a plan and get after—I felt lucky.

 The following day, we got a late start and hiked up to the Confluence around 3 p.m.
-We were after Smash Mouth (5.11), 400 feet of beautiful fingers and hands, which was located much farther than anticipated.
+We were going for Smash Mouth (5.11), which was located much farther than we’d realized.
 Slogging in the tropical-like sun that afternoon wore us both out, but Sarah styled the first two pitches and I linked three and four.

-And finally, we attempted The Silverback (5.12+), if not for the name then for the sweet Silverback pitch that required a number 4, 5, AND 6 (be still, my heart!)
+Finally, we attempted The Silverback (5.12+), if not for the name then for the sweet Silverback pitch that required a number 4, 5, AND 6 (be still, my heart!)
 Well, it’s safe to say that we will never climb the Munge Tower again (described as a “sandbox down low”) and Sarah has potentially been traumatized by all squeeze chimneys forever.
-Exhausted from insecure winging and groveling, I took the 5.7 section and then we flipped the rope in order for me to do The Flare.

 After the wider bolted section (which I was able to place some gear inside of), I looked upward at more bolts that always seemed to be several inches too high.
 “Watch me!”
 I called down to Sarah often, carefully calculating my next move, each one becoming more technical than the last.
 Finally, after stuffing my tiny fingers into a crack that would only take a blue Alien, I problem solved the last piece of the puzzle to gain an okay-ish jug.
-I thought, “An even better one above it!” and went to grab with my other hand.
-Sand flew into my eyes as I desperately tried to keep myself on the wall.
-Eventually, I had reached the anchor, threw the rope into the chains, and breathed a sigh of relief.
+There was an even bigger one above it, and I went to grab it with my other hand.
+Sand flew in my eyes as I desperately tried to keep myself on the wall.
+Eventually, I reached the anchor, threw the rope through the chains, and breathed a sigh of relief.